HAFL-WWI/Digital-Forest-Monitoring/methods/use-case1/readme.md

 Follow these steps:

 1. Execute **ndvi_max_gee_script.js** in Google Earth Engine (account required).
 Change `.filterDate('2022-06-01', '2022-09-01')` to the required time frame.
 If a ndvi_max-composite is already present for the previous year (check on network under the path provided above in our case), you'll only need to calculate the current year, otherwise you'll need to execute this twice.
-You may manually need to start the task that saves the resulting file to your google drive (this may take quite a while).
+You may manually need to start the **task** that saves the resulting file to your google drive.
+This may take quite a while, in our experience ~30 min for one attempt, while some attempts may fail (for unknown reasons).

 2. Download the resulting file(s) from Google Drive and store it/them to your processing folder.
-In our example, this will be `P:\LFE\HAFL\WWI-Sentinel-2\Use-Cases\Use-Case1\NDVI_max_2022`, respectively `//mnt/smb.hdd.rbd/HAFL/WWI-Sentinel-2/Use-Cases/Use-Case1/NDVI_max_2022` (as seen from bfh.science).
+In our example, this will be `P:\LFE\HAFL\WWI-Sentinel-2\Use-Cases\Use-Case1\NDVI_max_2022`, respectively `//mnt/smb.hdd.rbd/HAFL/WWI-Sentinel-2/Use-Cases/Use-Case1/NDVI_max_2022` (as seen from bfh.science) and the resulting files are two large GeoTIFFs.

 3. Run Postprocessing-Script (mosaic & clip to forest mask) in R: **ndvi_max_gee_postprocess.R** (requires function mosaic.R)